On Multi-Dimensional Product Differentiation with Non-Uniform Distribution

 Posted: 21 Dec 2011 Last revised: 9 Sep 2016

-We examine the issue of product differentiation using a multi-dimensional model with general consumer distribution.
-We consider both firm location and unit transport cost.
-First, equilibrium prices can increase or decrease with unit transport cost.
-In particular, a change in unit transport cost has a rotating effect on equilibrium prices in our multi-dimensional model, but this effect is absent in one-dimensional models.
-Second, there may exist no equilibrium where firms maximize differentiation on one dimension but minimize differentiation on other dimensions.
+We analyze product differentiation in a multi-dimensional model with non-uniform consumer distribution.
+The level of product differentiation is measured by both unit transport costs and firm locations.
+Our analysis concerns both measures.
+First, fixing firms' locations, we show that equilibrium prices can increase or decrease with unit transport cost.
+The overall result depends on the interplay of a shifting effect and a rotating effect -- the latter exists only in multi-dimensional models.
+Second, fixing unit transport costs, we find that under non-uniform distribution, there may exist no equilibrium where firms maximize differentiation on one dimension but minimize differentiation on other dimensions.
 Instead, there may exist equilibrium where firms choose intermediate locations, contrary to the common findings in existing studies which assume uniform distribution.

 Keywords: Multi-dimensional product differentiation, Unit transport cost, Location choice

 JEL Classification: D43, L13